What is an L&I Settlement?

 How to get a fair L&I PPD settlement.

 So how do you and Alvin the piano player get a fair PPD settlement?
-Alvin hires a Sharpe L&I lawyer who gets a better PPD rating by sending Alvin to a real doctor for thoughtful and accurate finger rating of 90%.
+Alvin hires a Sharpe L&I lawyer who gets a better PPD rating by sending Alvin to a real doctor for thoughtful and accurate finger rating of 90%, allowing a PPD finger settlement of $5,545.64.
 Sharpe lawyer also recognizes Alvin’s depression over losing his finger and his job.
-Alvin gets mental health treatment for depression and a category III rating, worth $45,346.55.
+Alvin gets mental health treatment for depression and a category III rating, worth an additional $57,054.90.
 Alvin also is advised to take advantage of vocational rehabilitation and is trained in a new career as a band leader.
 Happy ending, or at least fair, considering the constraints of the system.

 Want to get a fair settlement?
 Contact us